About

 Screen Shot 2020-07-25 at 4.21.43 PM.png

 Karlic was born in Wrocław, Poland in 1983 and immigrated to Detroit, Michigan in 1987.
-She holds a M.F.A.
-(2010) from the California Institute of the Arts, CALARTS, where she studied with Allan Sekula, Harry Gamboa Jr., Ashely Hunt, David Burn, Ellen Birrell, and Andrew Freeman.
+She holds a M.F.A.in Photography from the California Institute of the Arts, where she studied with Allan Sekula, Harry Gamboa Jr., Leigh Ledare, Ashely Hunt, David Bunn, Ellen Birrell, and Andrew Freeman.
 From 2013-2016 she assisted with the organization of her late mentor’s studio archive (Sekula) in preparation for a Getty Research Institute acquisition.
 Karlic holds a B.F.A.
-(2005) from the Minneapolis College of Art and Design, MCAD, where she studied with Katherine Turczan, Vince Leo, David Goldes, and Alec Soth.
+(2005) from the Minneapolis College of Art and Design, where she studied with Katherine Turczan, Vince Leo, David Goldes, and Alec Soth.